perchouli/codernitydb/docs/database_indexes.rst

     into list, then traversed when needed.

 duplicate keys
-   For duplicate keys the same mechanizm is used as for :ref:`conflict resolution <conflict_resolution>`.
+   For duplicate keys the same mechanism is used as for :ref:`conflict resolution <conflict_resolution>`.
 All indexes different than *id* one can accept more than one record with the same key (:py:meth:`~CodernityDB.database.Database.get_many`).